smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 As far as the kernel is concerned this is still a television receiver.
 So when we plugged it in, it went looking for a driver, found `dvb_usb_rtl28xxu`, and handed the device over to the driver:

 ```
-$ basename $(readlink /sys/bus/usb/devices/3-2:1.0/driver)
+$ readlink -f /sys/bus/usb/devices/3-2:1.0/driver
-dvb_usb_rtl28xxu
+/sys/bus/usb/drivers/dvb_usb_rtl28xxu
 ```

 That driver is going to decode television for us, which is not what we want.
-We want the raw samples, so we need the interface for ourselves.
+We want the raw IQ samples, so we need the interface for ourselves.

 The usual lazy advice is to blacklist `dvb_usb_rtl28xxu` in [`modprobe.d`](https://man7.org/linux/man-pages/man5/modprobe.d.5.html) so it never loads.